-This course furthers the fundamental concepts of scope, time management and human resource planning and project communications as presented in the Project Management Institute's Project Management Body of Knowledge.
-Emphasizing both theory and practical application, students are provided with an opportunity to apply these concepts using real-life exercises, examples and software tools.
+This course furthers the fundamental concepts of scope, time management and human resource planning and project communications as presented in the Project Management Institute's A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
+Emphasizing both theory and practical application student are provided with an opportunity to apply these concepts using real-life exercises examples and software tools.
+PMBOK is a registered mark of the Project Management Institute.